syncfusion-content/install-docs/Common/Essential-Studio/Essential-Studio-Enterprise-Installer/Essential-Studio-Enterprise-Installer.md

 8. Setup is uninstalled.
-   > Note: x.x.x.x need to be replaced with the Essential studio version installed in your machine and the product unlock key needs to be replaced with the unlock key for that version.
+   N> x.x.x.x need to be replaced with the Essential studio version installed in your machine and the product unlock key needs to be replaced with the unlock key for that version.